FLSUN Super Racer Upgrades: Paid and Free

 While the stock hotend cover is fine, you could print a modified housing for it which provides a bit more bracing to the top of the hotend.
 Besides that, the back side is open to improve airflow and allow air to pass easily over the heatsink.

 If you’re planning to install Klipper firmware, this effector housing is helpful because it also comes with an ADXL sensor mount which is required for calibrating the input shaper/resonance compensation feature.

 Klipper firmware can be considered a free upgrade if you already have a Raspberry Pi laying around.
 You can read more about the process of installing Klipper on the FLSUN Super Racer in my guide.
 In a few words, installing Klipper will add Wi-Fi capabilities to your printer, a Web GUI interface which can be used to control it, and the possibility of pushing the print speeds faster, without losing print quality.

 While the stock Marlin Firmware works quite well, I started to get used to having web controls for my printers, and Klipper is also really nice to work with.
 So, if you’re feeling adventurous, then make sure you give it a go.

 Hopefully, this article helped you find some FLSUN Super Racer upgrades suited for your machine.
 I also recommend checking the Essential 3D Printing Tools for FDM and Resin 3D Printers.
 You might find some helpful tools for your day-to-day 3D printing needs.
 If there’s any useful upgrade I’ve missed, feel free to leave a commend below.

-If you want to chat, then feel free to join the 3DPrintBeginner Discord server where there’s a dedicated FLSUN section.
+If you want to chat, then feel free to join the 3DPrintBeginner Discord Forum where there’s a dedicated FLSUN section.